 Kids Fun Run: FREE

 *Happy Mother’s Day!
-Moms can run the 4-mile race for FREE when they register their son or daughter for the 4-miler at the same time.
+Moms can run the 4-mile race for FREE when they register and pay for their son or daughter for the 4-miler at the same time.
 The child must be 12 years of age or under.
 Use coupon code MomsFree at checkout.

 You can order an optional race shirt for extra during the registration process through April 10.